-One of the biggest trends in VoIP– one that has already been making headway since early 2015 – is cloud VoIP services.
+One of the biggest trends in VoIP– one that has already been making headway since the early 2010s – is cloud VoIP services.

 This isn’t really a big surprise.
 There are many benefits to switching to VoIP using cloud-hosted services, especially for small- and medium-scale businesses.
 Price is a leading consideration.
 Cloud VoIP allows practically any business to leverage the cost advantages and technology advantages of digital telephony to catch up and compete in a leveled playing field, at least in terms of telecommunications.